donmccaughey/minizip_framework/README.md

 ## Xcode Project Construction

 The Xcode framework project uses minizip-ng's CMake build system as a guide.
-The CMake command used to generate the static library project is:
+The CMake command used to generate the Xcode project is:

     cmake -G "Xcode" \
           -DCMAKE_SYSTEM_NAME=Darwin \